Students, please direct all questions related to studying in the U.S. to EducationUSA Syria at email@example.com.

 SOAS, University of London today announced the creation of seven new scholarships for refugee students wishing to study at SOAS.
 These are in addition to the Cultures of Resistance scholarships that have been offered by the School since 2013 to MA students from countries affected by war and extreme poverty

-The new scholarships are available for four undergraduate and three postgraduate students starting in 2016/17.
+The new scholarships are available for four undergraduate and three postgraduate students.
 SOAS Development Team will be seeking philanthropic donations to cover scholarship students' living expenses.

 Visit the SOAS scholarship website for more information on eligibility and the application process